 Scheduled Special Issues

-9th International Carbon Dioxide Conference (ICDC9) (ESD/ACP/BG Inter-Journal SI)
+9th International Carbon Dioxide Conference (ICDC9) (ESD/ACP/BG/AMT Inter-Journal SI)

 The International Carbon Dioxide Conference (ICDC) is the single largest conference organized by the global research community every four years to present the latest scientific findings on the science of the carbon cycle and its perturbation by human activities.
 The ICDC in 2013 is the 9th conference.
 The conference topics encompass the global carbon cycle, global and regional budgets, and processes with specialized sessions on the individual components of atmosphere, ocean and land, in the timeframes of past, present and future.
 It covers both fundamental science advancement and discovery, the generation of policy relevant information, and new technological observational platforms, datasets, and modeling approaches.

 The three main themes of the conference are:

 ISI-MIP is a community-driven modelling effort with the goal of providing cross-sectoral global impact assessments, based on the newly developed climate [Representative Concentration Pathways (RCPs)] and socio-economic [Shared Socio-Economic Pathways (SSPs)] scenarios.